 Self Discovery (Freshmen)

-- Begin to clarify your career interests through classes, student organizations, and community service (visit the Learn and Serve Office).
+- Begin to clarify your career interests through classes, student organizations, and community service (visit the IMPACT Office).

 - Choose your initial major and/or concentration and learn about your potential career paths.

 - Talk to individuals already employed about careers related to your interests.